worldbank/MANAGE/README.md

 # MANAGE

-This is the future home of the source code for the World Bank's MANAGE Dynamic CGE Model.
+This is the home of the source code for the World Bank's MANAGE-WB Dynamic CGE Model's open-source version.